 Although receiving care at home is an ideal choice for many patients and families, it is not the only option.
 If your symptoms become unmanageable at home, MJHS is contracted to provide our specialized hospice services throughout the greater New York area in various hospice residences, inpatient units, skilled or assisted living facilities and hospitals.
-In order to continue to receive hospice services from MJHS you must receive care from one of our partner facilities.
+To continue to receive hospice services from MJHS, you must receive care from one of our partner facilities.

-In cases where home is not the optimal care location, a specialized hospice care residence may provide an alternative place to best meet all your medical needs while providing a home-like setting and a place for you and your family to spend quality time together.
-Some of our hospice residences have private patient suites with separate bedroom, living area, kitchenette and a welcoming area with family lounge and dining room.
+In cases where home is not the optimal care location, a specialized hospice care residence may provide an alternative place to meet all your medical needs best while providing a home-like setting and a place for you and your family to spend quality time together.
+Some of our hospice residences have private patient suites with separate bedrooms, a living area, a kitchenette, a welcoming area with a family lounge, and a dining room.

 Skilled or Assisted Living Facility**

-For our patients who are already living in a skilled or assisted living facility, our hospice team can work with the facility to coordinate the best Plan of Care.
-Providing hospice care at a skilled or assisted living facility does not take the place of the facility’s existing staff.
-We supplement the facility’s care and coordinate between doctors, nursing staff, the patient, family and others to ensure you are always comfortable and your needs are being met.
+Our hospice team can work with the facility to coordinate the best Plan of Care for our patients already living in a skilled or assisted living facility.
+Providing hospice care at a skilled or assisted living facility does not replace the facility’s existing staff.
+We supplement the facility’s care and coordinate between doctors, nursing staff, the patient, family and others to ensure you are always comfortable and your needs are met.